Originally written and posted 2 June 2001.

 Content last modified

 External links last verified Friday, 8 June 2016.

 CP290 Home Automation Interface

 There has been a great deal written about the CP290, including modifications to improve clock timekeeping and the like.
-Visit the Home Automation Knowledge Base and ferret around there for most, if not all, of this useful information compiled by fellow X-10ers.
+It used to be possible to visit the Home Automation Knowledge Base (Dead Link, remaining here in case it gets revived, and for archive searching) and ferret around there for most, if not all, of this useful information compiled by fellow X-10ers.
+Sadly, with the demise of that site, you’ll have to do your own searching.
 Having nothing else new to add to the CP290 saga, i shall restrict myself here to the alignment procedure.

 To ensure successful alignment, please be sure to read important information common to all X-10 alignment procedures before proceeding.

 I do not know what effect this would have on any external function, therefore i found no reason to adjust TC3, and left it as-shipped from the factory.